 On the other hand, if you subscribe to the premium version of Paramount+, you get access to four local CBS stations.
 This is terrific for sports fans who may want to stream college football games or watch their local news.

-An over-the-air antenna is usually the best way to watch local channels without cable, so it’s nice that Paramount+ offers that option.
+An over-the-air antenna is usually the best way to watch local channels without cable, so it’s nice that both Peacock and Paramount+ offers that option.

 There are no affordable live TV packages that offer local access, so this is a tie for both.